FortinetCloudCSE/fortiweb-security-foundations-201/content/02chapter/02Task2.md

 weight: 20
 ---

-This lab was originally bootstrapped with and ingress firewall rule which allows all ports and protocols from all sources (0.0.0.0/0).
+This lab was originally bootstrapped with an ingress firewall rule which allows all ports and protocols from all sources (0.0.0.0/0).
 This is not a best practice.
 It is recommended, to only allow necessary ports and/or sources.
 Now that we have onboarded our application, we want to ensure that the only device that can communicate with our application is FortiWeb Cloud.

 {{% notice info %}}
 For the below steps, ensure that you are in the Protected Project in the GCP Console.
 When you log into the console for the first time, you are directed to the Protected Project by default.
 This can be changed by clicking on the drop down at the top left of the console screen, between the Google Logo and the Search bar.